A Partnership for Player Development

 About Valencia CF

 Valencia Club de Fútbol play in La Liga and are one of the most successful and biggest clubs in Spanish and European football.
-Valencia have won six La Liga titles, seven Copa del Rey trophies, two Fairs Cups (which was the predecessor to the UEFA Cup), one UEFA Cup, one UEFA Cup Winners’ Cup, and two UEFA Super Cups.
+Valencia have won six La Liga titles, eight Copa del Rey trophies, two Fairs Cups (which was the predecessor to the UEFA Cup), one UEFA Cup, one UEFA Cup Winners’ Cup, and two UEFA Super Cups.
 They also reached two UEFA Champions League finals in a row, losing to La Liga rivals Real Madrid in 2000 and then to German club Bayern Munich on penalties after a 11 draw in 2001.
 In total, Valencia have reached seven major European finals, winning four of them.

 Valencia were founded in 1919 and have played their home games at the 55,000-seater Mestalla since 1923.
 They were due to move into the new 75,000-seater Nou Mestalla in the north-west of the city in 2013, but the final move date has been postponed while the stadium is still being built.
 Valencia have a fierce rivalry with fellow Valencian club Villarreal CF, with whom they contest the Derby de la Comunitat.
 The rivalry is further fueled by the fact that they are the two most successful clubs in the region.
 They also have a long-standing rivalry with Levante UD, also located in the city of Valencia, and with two other clubs in the Valencian region, Hércules CF and CD Castellón.